top of page

 • Be available for meetings with your mentor and take full advantage of the time with them.

-• Provide feedback on your experience to conVERGE producers (Olivia and Mercedes) at the end of your residency.
+• Provide feedback on your experience to conVERGE producers (Intrepid & Puente) at the end of your residency.

 conVERGE is about process, not product, and there is no expectation that you will have a “finished” work or deliverable.
 We want to support you as an artist to do the work you want to do, rather than focusing on a finished product, show, or presentation.